mathwaxid/yeaamabot/README.md

 5. Write this in settings file:
 ```
-BOT_API_KEY = 'API-key witch you get from BotFather'
+BOT_API_KEY = 'API-key wich you get from BotFather'
 USER_EMOJI = ['each emoji is element of this list']
 ```
 Full list of emoji-aliases: https://www.webfx.com/tools/emoji-cheat-sheet/